GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E09_MythNotes.md

 [March 25 spring fertility vs. December 25 birthing. **Lady Day** in March.](../Everything_Media_Ecology/Everything_is_Lady_Day.md) Who is the book author, story writer, of science fiction John 1:1 - womankind of outer-space messages from an alien planet?

+&nbsp;

+# 00:49:40 The Title of the series now in-show

+Now inside the show, the title of the series as messages for the first time (that I have witnessed, maybe a dollar bill, and the Air Force One POTUS seal).

+The stem cells and "Pluri" invasion.